Bursa Grand Mosque (Ulu Cami) — the 20-domed Ottoman mosque at the heart of the city

 Bursa Travel Guide 2026: Ottoman Capital, Uludağ and Green City

-Bursa travel guide — first Ottoman capital, Grand Mosque, Silk Bazaar, Uludağ ski resort, Green Mosque and Tomb, and Turkey's most underrated major city.
+Bursa travel guide — first Ottoman capital, Grand Mosque, Silk Bazaar, Uludağ ski resort, Green Mosque and Tomb, and Turkey's most underrated city.

 Guides for Bursa